What Causes Depression?

-An increasingly large number of studies show that online therapy can be a useful method of addressing symptoms of depression that may arise from various sources.
-In a study on the effectiveness of online cognitive behavioral therapy (CBT) for depression, researchers found that treatment could significantly improve symptoms.
-Participants reported that these improvements were sustained at both 9- and 12-month follow-ups.
-Cognitive behavioral therapy is a widely accepted modality that helps individuals replace negative thought patterns, such as those that may exacerbate or lead to symptoms of depression.
+An increasingly large number of studies show that online therapy can be a useful method of treatment for symptoms of depression that may arise from various sources.
+In a study on the effectiveness of online cognitive behavioral therapy (CBT) for depression, researchers found that treatment could significantly improve depression symptoms.
+Participants reported that these improvements in depression were sustained at both 9- and 12-month follow-ups.
+Cognitive behavioral therapy is a widely accepted modality that helps people replace negative thought patterns, such as those that may exacerbate or lead to symptoms of depression.

 If you’d like help learning more about the sources of depression, your specific symptoms, or similar concerns, consider utilizing an online mental health platform like BetterHelp.
-BetterHelp allows you to connect with a licensed therapist remotely.
-If you're struggling to leave the house due to a medical condition or aren't comfortable meeting with a therapist face to face, you can participate in therapy through video call, voice call, or in-app messaging.
+BetterHelp allows you to connect with a licensed mental health professional remotely.
+If you're struggling to leave the house due to a medical condition, like depression, or aren't comfortable meeting with a therapist face to face, you can participate in therapy through video call, voice call, or in-app messaging.
 BetterHelp is also an affordable option.
-Signing up starts at $60 per week (billed every 4 weeks), and you can cancel anytime.
-A licensed therapist can provide you with the support and guidance you deserve as you work to understand possible sources of depression and improve your symptoms.
+Signing up starts at $65 per week (billed every 4 weeks), and you can cancel anytime.
+A licensed therapist experienced in depression can provide you with the support and guidance you deserve as you work to understand possible sources of depression and improve your depression symptoms.

 We know now that depression is likely caused by a complex mix of elements, including environmental and lifestyle factors, brain structure, hormones, genetics, and medical conditions.
 People with depression often experience negative thoughts, low self esteem, and a persistent feeling of sadness.
 While depressive disorders can be challenging to diagnose and understand, they are very treatable mental health conditions.
-If you'd like to learn more about depression, consider reaching out to a licensed therapist online.
-With the right help, you can develop a better understanding of depression, address your symptoms, and improve your emotional well-being. .
+If you'd like to find out more about depression, consider reaching out to a licensed therapist online.
+With the right help, you can develop a better understanding of depression, address your symptoms, and improve your emotional well-being.